top of page

 Specialties: EMDR, Trauma Processing, PCIT, Nature Based Therapy, Collaborative Problem Solving, Attachment Based Therapy, Narrative Therapy, CBT, Art Therapy, Mindfulness Based Therapy, Person-Centered, Polyvagal/Neurobiology, LGBTQ support, Parent/Caregiver Coaching

 Jamie is a Licensed Marriage and Family Therapist in Oregon and Washington, a Registered Play Therapist-Supervisor™ (RPT-S™), and an AAMFT Approved Clinical Supervisor.
-She serves as adjunct faculty at both the University of Western States and George Fox University, where she teaches courses in play therapy, human development, and clinical training for graduate counseling students.
-She also provides clinical trainings and supervision in areas such as play therapy, trauma-informed care, parenting, child and adolescent mental health, and stress management.
+She serves as Core Faculty at the University of Western States and as an adjunct faculty member at George Fox University, where she teaches courses in play therapy, human development, and clinical training for graduate counseling students.
+She also provides clinical training and supervision in play therapy, trauma-informed care, parenting, child and adolescent mental health, and stress management, with an emphasis on reflective practice and sustainable clinical work.

-Jamie owns Jamie Watson Consulting, Inc., where she supports therapists and group practice owners through clinical supervision, consultation, and private practice coaching.
-Jamie loves helping clinicians deepen their clinical skills, pursue credentials like RPT™ and AAMFT supervision, and build sustainable, ethical practices.
-Through consulting, Jamie also provides guidance on starting and scaling private practices, navigating state certification and audits, and creating tools and training that help therapists thrive without burning out.
+Jamie is the owner of Jamie Watson Consulting, Inc., where she supports therapists and group practice owners through clinical supervision, consultation, and private practice coaching.
+She loves helping clinicians deepen their clinical confidence, pursue credentials such as Registered Play Therapist (RPT™) and AAMFT Approved Clinical Supervisor, and build ethical, values-aligned practices that support longevity in the field.
+Through her consulting work, Jamie also provides guidance on starting and scaling group practices, navigating state certification (specifically COA) and audits, and creating practical tools and trainings that reduce burnout and increase clarity.

 Deeply engaged in the professional community, Jamie has served on the board of the Oregon Association for Play Therapy (ORAPT) for over a decade, including multiple terms as President, and currently serves as Secretary.
 Nationally, she contributes to the field through her work on the Association for Play Therapy’s Ethics and Practice Guidelines Committee.

-At Wild at Heart, Jamie oversees clinical operations and helps lead the center’s mission to provide neurodivergent-affirming, play-based, and nature-inspired therapy services.
-She is committed to creating spaces of safety, growth, and connection—where clients and clinicians alike feel seen, valued, and supported.
+At Wild Peloria, Jamie oversees clinical operations and helps lead the clinic’s mission to provide neurodivergent-affirming, play-based, and nature-inspired therapy services.
+She is committed to creating spaces of safety, growth, and connection for both clients and clinicians-places where people feel seen, supported, and empowered to be fully themselves.

-Known for her joyful and creative approach, Jamie often incorporates play, expressive modalities, and the occasional visit from her beloved Goldendoodle, Juniper, into her work.
+Known for her joyful and relational approach, Jamie often incorporates play, expressive modalities, and the occasional visit from her beloved Goldendoodle, Juniper, into her work.

 bottom of page